- Search The Registry

 *Stephen Foster was born on this date in 1809.
 He was a white-American abolitionist.

 Stephen Symonds Foster was born in Canterbury, New Hampshire.
 His parents, Sarah and Asa Foster, had twelve children; Stephen was the ninth.
-The family attended the local Congregational church and took part in Canterbury's anti-slavery society.
+The family attended the local Congregational church and participated in Canterbury's anti-slavery society.

-From prison, Foster wrote a letter of protest, which was published in a local paper.
-His friends raised bail after two weeks, but Foster's letter aroused indignation among citizens who later cleaned out the jail and passed a law that banned imprisonment for debt.
+From prison, Foster wrote a letter of protest published in a local paper.
+His friends raised bail, but Foster's letter aroused indignation among citizens who later cleaned the jail and passed a law banning imprisonment for debt.
 Foster redoubled his efforts in school, especially his rhetoric and public speaking courses, and graduated in 1838, third in his class.
-Foster subsequently enrolled at Union Theological Seminary in New York City.
+Foster enrolled at Union Theological Seminary in New York City.
 There, he was forbidden by the faculty to host an anti-slavery meeting he had scheduled.
-He was offered a scholarship if he would quit speaking of abolition, but Foster rejected this, saying he "could not be bought to hold his peace."
+He was offered a scholarship if he quit speaking of abolition, but Foster rejected this, saying he "could not be bought to hold his peace."

 In the spring of 1839, he left New York to take a position as a traveling lecturer for the New Hampshire Anti-Slavery Society.
 Foster was known to interrupt church services to denounce organized religion's complicity in slavery.
 In 1841, he was expelled from his Congregationalist church in Hanover, New Hampshire.
-In Portland, Maine, in 1842, Foster was wounded in a riot outside a meetinghouse.
+In 1842, Foster was wounded in a riot outside a meetinghouse in Portland, Maine.
 Pro-slavery supporters wished to prevent Foster and the radical abolitionist John Murray Spear from speaking.
 When the mob attacked, Foster took twenty blows to the head and had his coat torn in half.
 He was pulled from the crowd by women of the Portland Anti-Slavery Society, who helped him escape through a back window.
 Spear was beaten nearly to death on the front steps of the meeting house.
 Local abolitionists took the men in and tended to their recuperation.